Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: Introduction

 CavePI's guided navigation capabilities are initially evaluated by line-following experiments conducted in a controlled environment: a $2$\,m$\times3$\,m water tank with a maximum depth of $1.5$\,m.
 Cavelines are arranged in both regular geometric patterns (\eg, circles, rectangles) and irregular configurations such as curves, spirals, and vertical slopes.
 The \textit{line-following} accuracy is quantified by measuring the \textit{tracking error}, defined as the distance between the line and the optical center of the down-facing camera on the plane of the line.
 Similar evaluations are performed in the Gazebo simulation environment using the DT.
 Additionally, the delay in decision-making and its impact on an overshoot at sharp corners are analyzed.
 Specifically, the proportional and differential gains of the PID controller are fine-tuned via exhaustive search, and overshoots are minimized for subsequent runs.

-Following extensive in-house testing and refinement, CavePI is deployed in diverse real-world environments, including $1.5$\,m-$6$\,m deep spring waters and $12$\,m-$30$\,m deep natural underwater grottos and caves.
+Following extensive in-house testing and refinement, CavePI is deployed in diverse real-world environments, including $1.5$-$6$\,m deep spring waters and $12$-$30$\,m deep natural underwater grottos and caves.
 These outdoor settings pose unique perception and navigation challenges, such as strong currents and turbidity in open waters, as well as noisy, low-light conditions within overhead environments.
 These deployments validate the robustness of CavePI, demonstrating its capability to perform long-term autonomous missions in complex underwater environments.
+Our long-term goal is to make it more generalizable for exploring any overhead structures (\eg, inside ship hulls, pipelines, dams) with no predefined markers.